 Get a reasonable amount of mousse in your hand according to your hair volume; apply it gently to your hair and concentrate on the roots.

 Using a wide-tooth comb is favorable.
 Lastly, to achieve good results, you should consume proteins in a routine.
 They tend to soften your hair by removing the dead cells from your scalp.

 You can prepare a protein mixture by mixing up assortments of ingredients such as eggs, avocado, or dairy products such as yogurt and combining them with conditioning ingredients like coconut oil, honey, banana mayonnaise, etc.

 - Keeping wet hair every day is possible if you style your hair appropriately.
 However, this is very different from washing your hair.

-- Washing your hair daily can damage the hair but wetting the hair daily does not pose as much risk.
+- Washing your hair every day can damage the hair, but wetting hair every day does not pose much risk.

 - You have to know your hair category to give it the right treatment.

 - In addition to making it damp, consider using the base nutrients such as conditioners and organic oils.

 HOW TO USE BABY POWDER AS DRY SHAMPOO?